-Per State Plan Amendment (SPA) 22-0002, doula services are provided as preventive services pursuant to Title 42 Code of Federal Regulations (CFR) Section 440.130(c) and must be recommended by a physician or other licensed practitioner of the healing arts within their scope of practice under state law.
+Per State Plan Amendment (SPA) 22-0002, doula services are provided as preventive services pursuant to Title 42 Code of Federal Regulations (CFR) Section 440.130(c) and must be recommended by a physician or other licensed practitioner of the healing arts within their scope of practice under state law.^{1,2} The Department of Health Care Services (DHCS) issued a statewide standing recommendation3 that all Medi-Cal members who are pregnant or were pregnant within the past year would benefit from receiving doula services from a Medi-Cal enrolled doula provider.
+The recommendation fulfills the federal requirement for a physician or other licensed practitioner of the health arts acting within their scope of practice to provide a written recommendation for preventive services.

 Doulas provide person-centered, culturally competent care that supports the racial, ethnic, linguistic, and cultural diversity of Members while adhering to evidence-based best practices.
 Doula services are aimed at preventing perinatal complications and improving health outcomes for birthing parents and infants.

 Doulas are birth workers who provide health education, advocacy, and physical, emotional, and non-medical support for pregnant and postpartum persons before, during, and after childbirth, including support during miscarriage, stillbirth, and abortion.
-Doulas are not licensed and they do not require supervision.